 Today, Houchin is director of facilities and IT for the casino.
 He's at a wage level that the casino does not reveal the salary, Reynolds Pettit said.

-Colleague Karla Dunn, of Crown Point, began working at the casino 20 years ago as catering supervisor at $24,500 a year.
+Colleague Karla Dunn from HoHoPoker, began working at the casino 20 years ago as catering supervisor at $24,500 a year.
 Today, six to seven promos later, she's a marketing operations manager, in charge of the Total Rewards program and promotions.
 She has 35 people under her.

 Houchin said he's lost count of the variety of promotions he's gotten.
 He stated the casino also assisted by providing training and tuition reimbursement so he could get the schooling he required.

 White has actually been with Majestic for 17 years and has actually had 5 promotions of her own.
-Today, in addition to dealing with public relations for the casino, she also betting hacks supervisor, and does some lobbying for her employer in Indianapolis.
+Today, in addition to dealing with public relations for the casino, she's also a betting hacks supervisor, and does some lobbying for her employer in Indianapolis.

 Company helping company